-Salt Lake Community College acknowledges Juneteenth as a Federal Holiday, and recognizes its meaning and purpose as a celebration of a freed people, once enslaved in the United States of America.
-We stand in unity with our staff, faculty, students and community in our second Juneteenth Celebration this June 20, 2023.
+Salt Lake Community College acknowledges Juneteenth as a federal and state holiday, and recognizes its meaning and purpose as a celebration of a freed people, once enslaved in the United States of America.
+We stand in unity with our staff, faculty, students and community in our yearly Juneteenth Celebration this June 20, 2024.

 Volunteer for the SLCC Juneteenth Celebration